 The Meglitinide Drugs, Starlix and Prandin, Have A Much Shorter Duration of ActionThese two drugs also work on the ATP-dependent K+ (KATP) channel of the beta cell membrane, but at a different site.
 They have a half life within the body of 1-1.5 hours.
 So if taken with meals,they are less likely to cause hypos, though users of these drugs report that they are still capable of causing reactive low blood sugar attacks.
 My own experience with Prandin is that it is much milder in its effect than a sulfonylurea drug and that its effect is much shorter--extending only through the couple hours that follow a meals.
-Prandin now sold as generic repaglinide) appears to be safe for the heart.
+Prandin, now sold in the U.S. under the generic name, repaglinide appears to be safe for the heart.

 The Glinide Drugs, Starlix and Prandin, May Also Raise GLP-1 by Inhibiting DPP-4A study shows that these drugs appear to inhibit DPP-4, in a manner similar to Januvia.
 As we have explained in our discussion of Januvia this is a potentially dangerous way to lower blood sugar, because DPP-4 has been found to be a tumor suppressor gene, so while inhibiting it does lower blood sugar, it also may allow cancer cells to proliferate.